Kuwait travel guide

 You must carry your passport or a Kuwait civil identification card at all times.

-Take care if you plan to travel in conservative areas like Jahra and Jleeb Al Shuyoukh.
+Take care if you plan to travel to conservative areas such as Jahra.
+There are high levels of crime, particularly robberies, in Jleeb Al Shuyoukh.

 Following maritime restrictions issued by the Kuwaiti Ministry of Interior in 2011, you should also take care when sailing in Kuwaiti waters.